vitest-dev/vitest/docs/config/index.md

 browser-like environment through either [`jsdom`](https://github.com/jsdom/jsdom) or [`happy-dom`](https://github.com/capricorn86/happy-dom) instead.
-If you are building edge functions, you can use [`edge-runtime`](https://edge-runtime.vercel.app/packages/vm) environment
+If you are building edge functions, you can use [`edge-runtime`](https://edge-runtime.vercel.app/packages/vm) environment If you are building for Cloudflare Workers, you can use the [`miniflare`](https://github.com/cloudflare/miniflare) environment

 By adding a `@vitest-environment` docblock or comment at the top of the file, you can specify another environment to be used for all tests in that file: